stevenjwest/projectmanagr/README.md

 ------------------------------------------------------------------------

-### 6 Security note — what the *client-secret* really means
+### 6 Security note

-Projectmanagr needs an OAuth **client-ID + client-secret** because Google still requires both fields for Desktop-app credentials.
+Projectmanagr needs an OAuth *credential* (client-ID + client-secret) because Google still requires both fields for Desktop-app authentication.

 However, Google classifies Desktop secrets as *public*-information: they can be embedded in every end-user machine and **cannot be kept